ikhvostenkov/blog/content/posts/a-byte-of-kotlin-in-a-land-full-of-java/index.en.md

 ### Kotlin + JUnit
 Probably the most popular Java framework for unit testing is JUnit.
 And it works out of the box with some assumptions.

 You should know that ```@BeforeAll``` and ```@AfterAll``` should be defined in the companion object.
-Companion is such small singleton inside our class.
+Companion is such a small singleton inside our class.
 And everything what is inside this singleton is static.

 There are no static fields in Kotlin.
 In Parameterized tests ```ClassRule```, ```MethodRule``` and Parameter should be defined as ```@JvmFields```.
 There should be no getters and setters generated for them, only Java field.
 We can use ```@JvmStatic``` so that our
 ```@BeforeAll``` and ```@AfterAll``` will be generated not inside companion, but inside test class.